SambaCommunications/Samba-iOS-SDK/README.md

 ## Let's get started

 1. Please contact your SambaNetworks Account Manager or contact us at sales@sambanetworks.com in order to receive your publisherId and SecretKey.
-You need to use this later in your code.
+You need to use those later in your code.
 2. Add SambaSDK in your project in the following way:
     a.
 Download ```SambaSDK.framework```.
     b.
 Drag ```SambaSDK.framework``` directory into Xcode under Frameworks.